nrfconnect/sdk-nrf/samples/tfm/tfm_hello_world/README.rst

 TF-M Hello World
 ################

-A simple sample based on Hello World that demonstrates adding TF-M to an application.
+A simple sample based on Hello World that demonstrates adding Trusted Firmware-M (TF-M) to an application.

 Overview
 ********